 I have a problem with a TA or faculty member.
 What do I do?

 In nearly all cases other than abuse, students should recognize that they paid for and are entitled to the educational services promised by the university and the department.
 You have the right and responsibility to contact the individual in question regarding the problem without fear of retribution.
 If this meeting does not resolve the problem, the Department Chair should be contacted.
-You could also contact your adviser or a trusted faculty member for help.
+You could also contact your advisor or a trusted faculty member for help.

 Can I skip a prerequisite to course MECH***?

 Prerequisites have been carefully established over the years and generally should be followed.
 There are very limited exceptions.
-Students whose course histories may not fully reflect their preparation for a course may inquire with the professor for permission to enter a course.
+Students whose histories may not fully reflect their preparation for a course may inquire with the professor for permission to enter a course.
 Instructors have the right to require withdrawal of students who do not meet the prerequisites.

 What must be done to prepare for graduation?

 - SENIOR KICK OFF – Prior to earning 89+ credit hours (becoming a senior) you are required to meet with your academic advisor to review your plan for graduation.